 Prepare Veg Beds

 Before you start sowing any seeds, it’s important to prepare the soil for your vegetable patch.

-Other things to consider when preparing soil is soil acidity, alkalinity and structure.
+Other things to consider when preparing the soil are soil acidity, alkalinity, and structure.
 Some crops such as blueberry bushes need more acidic soil to grow and thrive, while others prefer alkaline soil.
-Soil structure (e.g. clay, loam or sandy soil) is also important as this may affect a plant’s access to nutrients, for example, a shallow-rooted plant such as spring onions shouldn’t be grown in a clay-like soil, where the roots would struggle to grow and access vital nutrients.
+Soil structure (e.g. clay, loam, or sandy soil) is also important as this may affect a plant’s access to nutrients, for example, a shallow-rooted plant such as spring onions shouldn’t be grown in a clay-like soil, where the roots would struggle to grow and access vital nutrients.
 Always check the best soil conditions to grow your crops of choice.
-To improve the quality of your soil consider using an organic soil fertility activator such as Activearth.
+To improve the quality of your soil consider using a soil fertility activator such as Activearth.